JDCrawf/PyFallingSand/README.md

 	cd PyFallingSand
 	```

+3. Launch the PyFallingSand application

     ```bash
     py falling-sand.py
     ```

-    Click and drag the left mouse button to draw sand particles.
+4. Click and drag the left mouse button to draw sand particles and watch as the particles fall and interact with each other.
-    Observe the simulated falling and sliding behavior of the sand.

 ## Configuration